dslmeinte/mps-open-source/mps-json-exporter/README.md

 2. Load MPS model files in its standard XML format, and deserialize it into an in-memory model in JS space conforming to type definitions generated with item (1).
    (This includes resolution of references - currently only intra-model references, though.)

+This could be useful to process models made with MPS, without having to rely completely and explicitly on MPS itself for either generating from, or exporting the model.

+### Status

 This is a Work-In-Progress, and definitely not feature-complete.
 I haven't tested it thoroughly, e.g. against many languages and models.
 One thing that I haven't implemented at all yet is loading multiple models at once, and resolving inter-model references.